Strongly rigid metrics in spaces of metrics: Introduction

 Let $X$ be a topological space.
 A subset $S$ of $X$ is said to be \emph{comeager} if $S$ contains a dense $G_{\delta}$ subset of $X$.
 As an application of Theorem \ref{thm:main1}, we obtain our third result: \begin{thm} Let $X$ be a strongly $0$-dimensional metrizable space.
 If $X$ is $\sigma$-compact and satisfies $3\le \card(X)\le \yocontinuum$, then the set $\yorrr(X)$ is comeager in $(\met(X), \metdis_{X})$. \end{thm} \begin{rmk} Our Theorem \ref{thm:main2} can be considered as a $0$-dimensional analogue of the result that the set of all rigid Riemannian (or pseudo-Riemannian) metrics is open dense in the space of Riemannian metrics with respect to the Whitney $C^{\infty}$-topology (see \cite{MR0267604} and \cite{MR3320922}). \end{rmk}

-As a consequence of Theorem \ref{thm:main15}, we know the existence of strange metrics on $\sigma$-compact locally compact Hausdorff spaces. \begin{thm} Let $X$ be a strongly zero-dimensional $\sigma$-compact locally compact Hausdorff space.
+As a consequence of Theorem \ref{thm:main15}, we know the existence of strange metrics on second-countable locally compact Hausdorff spaces. \begin{thm} Let $X$ be a strongly $0$-dimensional second-countable locally compact Hausdorff space.
 Then there exists $d\in \met(X)$ such that for every $\xi\in X$, the map $F_{\xi}\colon X\to [0, \infty)$ defined by $F_{\xi}(x)=d(x, \xi)$ is a topological embedding. \end{thm}

+\begin{rmk} If we omit the assumption that $X$ is strongly $0$-dimensional, then our main results may not hold.
+For example, focusing on Theorem \ref{thm:main15}, we obtain $\yosr(\rr)=\emptyset$, where, of course, the space $\rr$ is equipped with the Euclidean topology.
+In other words, for every $d\in \met(\rr)$, there exist $x, y, u, v \in \rr$ with $x\neq y$ and $u\neq v$ such that $d(x, y)=d(u, v)$ and $\{x, y\}\neq \{u, v\}$.
+This is a corollary of the intermediate value theorem.
+Furthermore, it is known that if a metrizable space $X$ satisfies $\yosr(X)\neq \emptyset$, then $X$ has small inductive dimension $0$, which means that $X$ has an open base consisting of clopen subsets (see \cite[Lemma 2.1]{MR288739}). \end{rmk}